gchochla/LiaHR/README.md

 pip install -e .[dev]
 ```

+NOTE: the repo is not complete because of anonymity concerns.
+Namely, two packages have been removed from `setup.py`.

 ## Data preparation

 For the experiments you plan to run, do not forget to change the paths in either the bash script or the `./configs/.*/config.yaml` files.